 Hang Tag Turn-Ins

 Springfield Armory M1 Garand #4257757 with serialized USMC hang tag.
-This particular rifle was turned in by the 1st Infantry Training Regiment to Ordnance Maintenance Company, 2d Fleet Service Regiment on December 18th, 1964.
+This particular rifle was turned in by the 1st Infantry Training Regiment to Ordnance Maintenance Company, 2d Fleet Service Regiment on December 18th, 1964 (Tim Plowman collection).

-Springfield Armory M1 Garand #4267220, with hang tag showing indicating the rifle was turned in to Marine Corps Service Center Barstow on March 2nd, 1965.
+Springfield Armory M1 Garand #4267220, with hang tag showing indicating the rifle was turned in to Marine Corps Service Center Barstow on March 2nd, 1965 (Tim Plowman collection).

 An excellent example of a pristine USMC O-6x unissued since rebuild, this early Winchester M1 Garand bears all the hallmarks of the O-6x rebuild program (Ryan Niederman collection).

-Beginning in 1965, a Department of Defense mandated rebuild program was launched to recondition older American weapons, in turn giving collectors the opportunity to trace the service lineage of 60s rebuilds.
-While the army would denote month, year, and place of overhaul on the leg of M1 Garand receivers, the Marine Corps chose to electro-pencil the heel instead with “O” for Overhaul, and the last two numbers of the year the overhaul took place.
-The vast majority of USMC overhauled M1 Garands are marked O-66, due to this being the only full year M1 Garand rebuilds occurred.
+Beginning in 1964, a Department of Defense mandated rebuild program was launched to recondition older American weapons.
+What would make this program unique was the use of electro-pencil to mark a rifle that had been through overhaul, in turn giving collectors the opportunity to trace the service lineage of 60s rebuilds.
+While the army would denote month, year, and place of overhaul on the leg of M1 Garand receivers, the Marine Corps chose to electro-pencil the receiver heel instead with “O” for Overhaul, and the last two digits of the year the overhaul took place.
+The earliest and rarest of them all, only a couple O-64 marked rifles have been found thus far, likely due to the Marine Corps beginning the rebuild program late in the year.
+While a significant number of O-65s have been seen, the vast majority of USMC overhauled M1 Garands are marked O-66, suggesting 1966 would be the height of the Marine Corps’ efforts in the rebuild program.
 O-67 marked Garands have proven to be relatively rare, suggesting the Marine Corps must have finished overhauling Garands early in 1967.
 Some examples have be obtained from the Civilian Marksmanship Program unfired since their overhaul half a century ago, providing an excellent peak into the details of the work Marine Corps Service Centers Albany and Barstow completed.
-1960’s rebuilds have taken on a collectibility of their own, and redefined the term “correct,” as they are correctly rebuilt by that branch of service and unmolested since, despite being a hodgepodge of reconditioned parts.
+1960s rebuilds have taken on a collectibility of their own, and redefined the term “correct,” as they are correctly rebuilt by that branch of service and unmolested since, despite being a hodgepodge of reconditioned parts.
 Many rebuilds, and especially those rebuilt by the Marine Corps bring a premium to the right collector.

 The O-6x rebuild program included both M1 Garands and M14s.